kpbird/kpbird.github.io/_drafts/2015-06-13-Go-Language-For-Java-Developer-Part-2.md

 		}
 	}

-To compile & execute above code, you need to write following commands in the Terminal.
+To compile & execute above code, you need to write following two commands in the Terminal.

 	javac Main.java
 	java Main